 Watch: Why Is Your Dental Crown Failing or Why Has it Failed You?

 We provide Zirconia, eMax, and Porcelain Fused to Noble Metal crowns, each of which has definite indications and contra-indications for its specific use.
-As a part of his detailed analysis, Dr. Marlin determines the best materials for your therapy and discusses them with you at your consultation.
+As a part of their detailed analysis, Dr. Marlin and Dr. Talmazov determine the best materials for your therapy and discuss them with you at your consultation.

 Dental crowns can be used to: